PouyaGhahramanian/sentimentool/README.md

 SentimenTool is a simple sentiment analysis web application built using Streamlit and Hugging Face Transformers.
 It allows users to download a pre-trained model and analyze sentiment on user-inputted texts.

+You can access and use the SentimenTool directly online at https://sentimentool.streamlit.app/.

 ## How It Works

 1. **Select the Model**: Currently supports TinyBERT for sentiment analysis.